anarchy.website

 and

-The Laplace Transform of $f$ exists when $f$ is piecewise continuous on $[0,\infty)$.
+The Laplace Transform of f exists when f is piecewise continuous on [0,).
 The transform is generally pretty useful in simplifying some differential equations into easier algebraic equations.

 Properties of the Laplace Transform